 The Committee is responsible for assisting the Board in fulfilling its oversight responsibilities for the Bank's corporate governance framework.
 This includes monitoring Board Committee effectiveness, director nominations, assessment and remuneration.
-The Committee is also responsible for assisting the Board fulfill its oversight responsibilities for the appointment, performance evaluation and compensation of the Chief Executive Officer, as well as certain other Senior Executives, talent development, retention strategies and succession planning, philosophy and principles for compensation programs and the design and application of material compensation programs.
+The Committee is also responsible for assisting the strategies and succession planning, philosophy and principles for compensation programs and the design and application of material compensation programs.